Four medical practitioners pose for a photo.

 An older woman dealing with back pain caused by osteoporosis.

-According to the official Evenity prescribing information, careful patient selection is crucial for optimizing therapy.
-Before beginning the treatment course, medical providers should ensure that candidates meet several eligibility criteria.
-Typically, eligible postmenopausal women with osteoporosis demonstrate one or more of the following characteristics:
+According to the official Evenity prescribing information, careful patient selection is crucial for optimizing this osteoporosis treatment.
+Before beginning the therapy course, medical providers should ensure that candidates meet several eligibility criteria.
+Typically, the safety information states that eligible postmenopausal women with osteoporosis demonstrate one or more of the following characteristics:

 • Low Bone Mineral Density: A T-score of ≤ -2.5 or osteopenia in combination with other factors that increase fracture risk.